 You can buy 200 litre rainwater tanks and 10 litre water containers at our Customer Service Centre - 16 Cobham Court, in Porirua's CBD.

-Residents may pay for their rainwater tanks at our Customer Service Centre, 16 Cobham Court, Porirua.
+Available for pickup from our Customer Service Centre, 16 Cobham Court, for $110.

 Can be purchased and picked up only from the customer service centre at 16 Cobham Court during normal office hours for $5.